 Community News

-Age Concern are on the lookout for some amazing individuals like you!
-They need volunteer visitors to spread a little joy to our older friends who might be feeling a bit isolated.
-Imagine a cozy home visit, a stroll together, maybe sharing a cuppa or just chatting.
+Age Concern is on the lookout for some amazing individuals like you!
+They need volunteer visitors to share a little joy with our older friends who might feel isolated.
+Imagine a cozy home visit, a stroll together, sharing a cuppa or just chatting.
 If you've got a spare hour each week, you could make a world of difference to someone in need of a bit of company.
 So, if you're up for lending an ear and some good company, Age Concern would love to hear from you!
-Reach out to Chris at Age Concern by dialling 2186351.
+Reach out to Chris at Age Concern by dialing 2186351.

 On weekdays in Bluff, there are Te Rourou sessions from 8.30 to 5 pm where everyone’s welcome to come along and relax with a cuppa and enjoy a safe, secure environment for your little ones.
 For more information, please call 212 8866.